supaflyENJOY/DynamicsDocs/docs/Scheduling/SingleEncounters.md

 2. Create a [Recurring Encounter](../Scheduling/RecurringEncounters.md), manually or from [Schedule Assistance](../Scheduling/ScheduleAssistance.md)
 3. Create a [Care Team Assignment](../Scheduling/CareTeamAssignments.md) so that a Practitioner can create an encounter in the Note app.

-## Create a Single Encounter{#CreateSingleEncounter}
+## Create a Single Encounter
 Single encounters are scheduled on a one-off basis.
-To create a new Encounter, click on the New Single Encounter button on the Encounters subgrid on a Patient/Practitioner, or on the Encounters Main Grid.
+To create a new Encounter, click 'New Single Encounter' on the Encounters subgrid on a Patient/Practitioner, or on the Encounters Main Grid.
 This will open up the New Encounter Main Form.

 ### Set Timing and Duration
 Select the date, time, service, and duration of the session.